ergoplatform/ergodocs/docs/dev/stack/appkit.md

 }
 ```

-With these acquired, we can now obtain the spending delay and the owner address which were defined in the json config file.
+With these acquired, we can now obtain the spending delay and the owner address, which were defined in the JSON config file.

 ```java
   int newBoxSpendingDelay = Integer.parseInt(conf.getParameters().get("newBoxSpendingDelay"));
   Address ownerAddress = Address.create(conf.getParameters().get("ownerAddress"));
 ```

-Next we need to connect to the running Ergo node from our Java application so that we can use the data we just parsed and post something on-chain.
+Next, we need to connect to the running Ergo node from our Java application so that we can use the data we just parsed and post something on-chain.
 This is done by creating
-an `ErgoClient` instance which uses our pre-defined values for our node from the json config file as well.
+an `ErgoClient` instance that uses our pre-defined values for our node from the JSON config file as well.

 ```java
 ErgoNodeConfig nodeConf = conf.getNode();